German yields rise as consumer price drop not as bad as feared

 "But there are still pockets of deflation in the euro area.
 Bund yields are going to remain low for some time."

-Other similar-dated euro zone bond yields, apart from Greece's, remained close to their troughs and below 2 percent.
+Other similar-dated euro zone bond yields, apart from Greece's, were near a tad higher but also close to their troughs and below 2 percent.

 The latest kick lower in yields was caused by expectations that banks, pension funds and insurers would be reluctant to sell their bonds when the ECB comes knocking, forcing the central bank to overpay.